 Successful transitions should always begin with the identification of the best successor.
 Once that person has been identified, they should be assessed for knowledge, skills, behavior and motivation.
 Finally, a thorough development plan should be created and implemented.

 No bulletproof plan exists to ensure transitions are successful, but if successors are not strategically prepared, the chance of failure is high.
 Given that private business owners typically have a large percentage of their personal wealth tied up in their business, it makes tremendous sense to create a development plan for the eventual successor.
 The quality of the seller’s retirement may depend on this activity more than any other!
-Early planning is key, so get started today.
+Early planning is key, so get started today by using our free, downloadable templates to help you in whatever stage you're in.